Python computational experiment management

 Managing all these tasks is complicated, so epyc tries to automate it.
 It provides a way to define a “laboratory” performing a collection of “experiments” whose parameters and results are collected togethr into “result sets” and recorded in a “lab notebook” for later retrieval.
 Laboratories can be sequential (for a single machine) or parallel (to use a multicore or cluster of machines); lab notebooks can be persistent to allow experiments to be fired-off and their results retrieved later – handy if you use a laptop.
 Notebooks store all the data and metadata in a portable format to improve the reproducibility of computational experiments.

 epyc also includes a small number of “experiment combinators” that separate the logic of a single experiment from the logic of performing multiple repetitions and other structuring tasks.
 This means that any experiment can be repeated and statistically summarised, for example.

-epyc works with both Python 2.7 and Python 3.
+epyc works with Python 3.6 and above, and with PyPy3.
 You can install it directly from PyPi using pip:

 pip install epyc